 You may find it helpful to talk to someone about the caring you do and how this affects you and the help that may be available.

-You should contact your local carer service.
-They will be able to offer you a range of support and some carers' centres have workers that specialise in helping people who care for someone with substance misuse problems.
-They will be able to give you a chance to talk to someone, find practical help, and join support groups.
+Start by contacting your local carer service.
+They will be able to offer you a range of support and some carer services have workers that specialise in helping people who care for someone with alcohol and/or substance misuse problems.
+They will give you a chance to talk to someone, find practical help and join support groups.

 There are also lots of organisations that may be able to help you:

 - Adfam - gives information, local support groups and helplines for anyone affected by someone else’s substance misuse.
 Adfam's guide for carers is a good starting point to help you answer these questions and more.

 - Al-Anon Family Groups - provide support to anyone whose life is, or has been, affected by someone else’s drinking, regardless of whether that person is still drinking or not.

 - Alcoholics Anonymous (AA) is for people who need help with a drinking problem.

 - Frank - has information about drugs and details of support.

 - Narcotics Anonymous (NA) supports people with a drugs problem.

 - National Association for Children of Alcoholics - offers information, advice and support for everyone affected by a parent’s drinking.